meltingcore/bg/food-court/Rules.md

   they don't have 2 cards in their hand, they instead discard 2 cards from the draw pile.
   - [D] Draw Cards - Draw 2 cards from the draw deck for your hand.
 - **Recipe Scores**
-  - [O] Score Less - Make an opponent's cooked recipe score 1 VP less.
+  - [O] Score Less - Make an opponent's recipe score 1 VP less.
-  - [D] Score More - Make a recipe you cooked score 1 VP more.
+  - [D] Score More - Make a recipe of yours score 1 VP more.
-- **Redistribute Cards**
+- **Affect Cooking**
-  - [O] Extract Cards - Ask an opponent to draw 3 random cards directly from their draw pile and discard them.
+  - [O] Slow down Cooking - Rotate 1 opponent recipe upside-down (to cook for another turn).
-  - [D] Restore Cards - Draw 3 random cards from your discard pile to the top of your draw pile.
+  - [D] Speed up Cooking - Play 1 recipe card placed upwards (immediately ready for scoring).

 - Offensive action cards can only be blocked (so discarded) by a **Block Action** card.
 Defensive action cards cannot be blocked.
-- Any cards you get to add to your hand via action card effect are not subject to the 8 cards limit.
+- Any cards you add to your hand via action card effects are not subject to the 8 cards limit.
 - Players always choose the targets of their action cards when possible!
 For example, you choose the utensil card the opponent should disable, the recipe they should lose, etc. But you cannot choose which cards they should discard from their hand or draw/discard cards from their piles instead of